dib1000/APCSFinalProject/README.md

 06/03/2021: Fixed a mistake where the walls would not show.
 I had further complicated things with the code that implemented pellets being eaten, but it's fixed now.

+06/03/2021: Added the display of a final score at the end screen.
+However, the points adding up are incorrect.
+Will work on that.